ShoM26/Project-Daedalus/README.md

 ✅ Backend foundation complete and tested
 ✅ Database schema & cascading relationships configured ✅ Controllers implemented for all entities
-🔄 Preparing for frontend integration
+✅ Preparing for frontend integration
-🔄 Refining hardware integration for reliable data streaming
+🔄 Adding Features to frontend

 **Roadmap**